ssec/sift/doc/source/PACKAGING-mtgsift.rst

   (devel-3.10)%> cmake -G "Unix Makefiles" .

-The system is now ready to create Conda and PyInstaller packages for MTG-SIFT.
+The system is now ready to create Conda and PyInstaller packages for SIFT.
 The according targets can be found in the target lists printed by running::

   (devel-3.10)%> make help